 As the cat is healing, hiding his pain, he still has to use the litter box.
 Walking in the litter can really irritate the wounds.
 In response to that painful act, a cat might turn to using a soft carpet instead.
 Who could blame him?

 When a cat needs to defend himself, he'll use what he has.
 How will he convey himself when he's had enough playtime, or too much attention?
 When the claws are gone, an owner may just find they have a biter on their hands.

-This page includes an account of a Maine Coon kitten with a biting problem.
+This story is about a Maine Coon kitten with a biting problem.
 It's a perfect example of how the docile Maine Coon personality can be changed by Maine Coon Cat Declawing.

 For their health and well being, a Maine Coon cat, or any cat for that matter, is better off with his toes intact.
 They are a necessary and integral part of his body.

 A simple trim of the toenails will take care of any unwanted marks in the house.
 When you first take your kitty home, get him used to a toenail trim.
 It's easy!
 Buy some guillotine style nail clippers at the pet store.
 Your cat won't feel a thing.
 Just make it a regular part of grooming time.

 The highly adaptable and trainable temperament of the Maine Coon will make it easy for you to curb any unwanted behavior.
 There are always alternatives.
 Give him a scratching post and/or a nail trim, and you'll be all set!

 In many forward-thinking lands, cat declawing is banned.
 For example a reader from the UK was unfamiliar with the practice.
 Upon asking her vet, she learned that it's a banned practice.